This package meets the requirement of 6 Ethics credits and 6 Products & Practices credits needed for IAR Continuing Education.

 Dual Credit

 This course equips advisors with the knowledge, tools, and frameworks needed to navigate the intricate ethical dilemmas that arise in the profession.
 Designed to promote ethical excellence, this course explores the principles of fiduciary duty, advanced reasoning techniques, and the nuances of maintaining trust in client relationships.
 Participants will be presented with real-world scenarios, case studies, and emerging challenges, such as navigating gray areas in regulatory guidance, managing conflicts of interest, and balancing personalized financial planning with fiduciary responsibilities.
 The course also emphasizes the importance of ethical leadership, organizational culture, and continuous professional growth, providing actionable strategies for fostering a client-first approach and addressing unconscious bias.
+This course includes audio.

 This course is centered on how to create and maintain a respectful workplace by preventing sexual harassment.
 It will cover the related facets of sexual harassment that can both inform and shape our broader understanding of the nature of sexual harassment and its consequences.
 It will also address some misunderstandings about sexual harassment, possible motivations, general categories, and specific examples, as well as the potential negative consequences for both individuals in the workplace and for business entities.